ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 ## Pillars in tandem

-Earlier, I hinted about my go-to decision framework using these pillars: it should satisfy atleast two of the three.
+Earlier, I hinted about my go-to decision framework using these pillars: it should satisfy at least two of the three.
 In this section, I'd like to explore the dynamics of each pair.
 What happens if I'm in a position where only two exists?